List of military operations involving Gurkhas: Boxer rebellion (China, 1900)

 The Gurkhas fought against Chinese forces in the Boxer Rebellion to suppress the uprising against foreign influence in China.

 Third Anglo-Afghan War (Afghanistan, 1919)

-British Indian government declared war upon Afghanistan on 6 May 1919.
+The British Indian government declared war on Afghanistan on 6 May 1919.
 Gurkhas and Sikhs were sent to Landi Kotal for reinforcement.

 Anglo-Iraqi War (Iraq, 1941)

-On 18 April 1941, the 20th Indian Infantry Brigade landed at Basra with the 2nd battalion 8th Gurkha Rifles, 2nd battalion 7th Gurkha Rifles, and the 3rd battalion 11th Sikh Regiment.
+On 18 April 1941, the 20th Indian Infantry Brigade landed at Basra with the 2nd battalion 8th Gurkha Rifles, 2nd battalion 7th Gurkha Rifles, and 3rd battalion 11th Sikh Regiment.
 They fought at various cities in Iraq.

 Battle of Jitra (Malaysia, 1941)

 In 1941 Gurkha army was involved in a battle against the Japanese in Malaysia.
 The battle was lost, and all armies were transferred to Singapore.

 Battle of Wadi Akarit (Tunisia, 1943)

 The Battle of Wadi Akarit took place on April 5 and 6, 1943 at Wadi Akarit in Tunisia.
-The purpose of the battle was to assist the Allied forces.
-Gurkha army took part in the battle under the 4th Indian Division.
-Lalbahadur Thapa was awarded a VC in the battle for making a night assault at the Fatnassa Heights.
+The purpose of the battle was to assist Allied forces.
+The Gurkha army took part in the battle under the 4th Indian Division.
+Lalbahadur Thapa was awarded a Victoria Cross in the battle for making a night assault at Fatnassa Heights.